psliwa/PdfBundle/README.markdown

               git=git://github.com/psliwa/PHPPdf.git
               version=origin/1.1.x

-  2. Download dependencies (for example Zend_Pdf component) of PHPPdf library.
+  2. Download dependencies (for example ZF2) of PHPPdf library.
 You can skip this step, if your application has had dependency on ZF2 framework and [Imagine][2] already.
+For more details see [installation section](https://github.com/psliwa/PHPPdf#installation) of PHPPdf documentation.

           php vendor/PHPPdf/vendors.php